hibasheikh90/Hackathon3/README.md

 Created the initial project structure, focusing on setting up the development environment and tools.

-Social Media:

-The day’s progress was shared on LinkedIn.
 Day 2: Technical Documentation
 Defined the technical requirements for the project, including the software stack and dependencies.
 Designed the system architecture, including database design, API structure, and integration points.
 Documented the API requirements for managing products, placing orders, and shipment tracking.

 Day 3: API Integration and Data Fetching
 Integrated the Sanity API for data management.
 Uploaded the product data into Sanity and set up a migration utility for data migration.